Hazel-Li/hazel-li.github.io/_posts/2019-09-29--Best-ever-Netdisk-is--------Github!.md

 ## Preface

-Have you ever troubled by having things uploaded and downloaded?
+Have you ever been troubled by having things uploaded and downloaded?
 There are many methods for you to transfer your files without USB.
 We have Baidu Netdisk, iCloud, Onedrive, etc. But some of them charge you extra money and others can not give you a prompt experience.

 [GitHub](https://github.com/) is an American company that provides hosting for software development version control using Git.
 What's more, it can be serve as a free **repository**.